eliasgranderubio/dagda/README.md

                             extra filter for product query about its CVE/BID vulnerabilities and exploits.
-If this argument is present, the "--product" argument must be present too --only_check          only checks if "--product" with "--product_version" has CVE/BID vulnerabilities or exploits but they will not be shown
-      -v, --version         show the version message and exit
+If this argument is present, the "--product" argument must be present too -v, --version         show the version message and exit
 ```